Today, I’m going to tell you a story about why I could have been a passionate brand advocate for a local arcade.

 All I got was a bunch of tickets and my score listed on the machine (and not even with my name or initials, I’ll have you know).

-And I walked out of that arcade with no fan fare or glory.
-A champion forgotten.
+And I walked out of that arcade with no fanfare or glory.

 Do You Let Your Brand Advocates Walk Away?